 - Step 3: Settle on a date for my Drakensberg Grand Traverse.

-- Step 5: Create a rough day planning for the Drakensberg Grand Traverse.
+- Step 5: Create a rough day plan for the Drakensberg Grand Traverse.

 Before we start: the Drakensberg Grand Traverse